elliemcavoy/my-indian-recipebook/README.md

 <h3>Design</h3>
 <ul>
 <li>Navbar & side Navbar taken from Materialize version 1.0.0.
 This includes the Jquery used to operate the sidenav as well. </li>
-<li>Card class taken from Materialize which inlcudes a floating button.</li>
+<li>Card class taken from Materialize which includes a floating button.</li>
 <li>Form components HTML & CSS classes taken from Materialize including the Jquery to operate.</li>
 <li>Collapsible component taken from Materialize including the Jquery.</li>
 <li>Pagination implemented using code from <a href="https://stackoverflow.com/questions/54053873/implementation-of-pagination-using-flask-paginate-pymongo" target="_blank">https://stackoverflow.com/questions/54053873/implementation-of-pagination-using-flask-paginate-pymongo</a>.</li>